In Senate vote, Biden sees 'step forward' for elections bill - WTMJ

 As the Senate action churns, more changes could be coming to the bill.

-Democrats want to protect against intimidation at the polls in the aftermath of the 2020 election.
+Democrats want to add protections against intimidation at the polls and during the vote-counting process in the aftermath of the 2020 election.
 They propose enhancing penalties for those who would threaten or intimidate election workers and creating a “buffer zone” between election workers and poll watchers, among other possible changes.

 Rep. John Sarbanes, D-Md., a lead sponsor of the bill, said the effort underway is to “respond to the growing threat of election subversion in GOP-led states across the country.”